Fadel Al-Aboud

-Fadel Aboud Al-Hassan or Haj Fadel Al-Aboud (الحاج فاضل العبود) was a Syrian leader and head of the Haj Fadel government in eastern Syria after the Ottomans left the region in 1918.
+Fadel Aboud Al-Hassan or Haj Fadel Al-Aboud (الحاج فاضل العبود) was a Syrian leader and head of the Haj Fadel government in eastern Syria after the Ottomans departure from the region in 1918.

 Lineage

 Fadel Al-Aboud was born in Deir al-Zour in 1872 for Al-Hassan family from the Abo Obaid clan from the Baggara tribe.

 Personal life

 Al-Hassan was of high social standing in Deir al-Zour, which enabled him to take over the leadership of his father, Aboud Hassan.
 Al-Hassan worked in trade and had extensive commercial relations with Turkish merchants and Halbians and with his cousins Najjar and Tayfur in the city of Hama.

-Government Formation
+Government formation

 Formation of the first government

-Trouble broke out in the city of Deir al-Zour after the Ottomans left on 6 November 1918, where people began looting and stealing from each other across the area, so it was necessary to have a strong authority for protecting the city and its people and that led Al-Hassan who was the mayor to form his first government in the city and asking all tribal leaders in the villages and surrounding districts to support him and pledge allegiance to him.
+Trouble broke out in the city of Deir al-Zour after the Ottomans departure on 6 November 1918, where people began looting and stealing from each other across the area, so it was necessary to have a strong authority for protecting the city and its people and that led Al-Hassan who was the mayor to form his first government in the city and asking all tribal leaders in the villages and surrounding districts to support him and pledge allegiance to him.
 One of the priorities of this government was to maintain security and run the city's affairs.
 This government later known as the "government of Haj Fadel."

 The government continued until the arrival of Sharif Nasser, the cousin of Prince Faisal Bin Al-Hussein, on 1 December 1918, and Mari Basha Al-Mallah on 7 December 1918.